-Working with a Certified Financial Planner (CFP) will help you develop an effective financial plan.
+You need a Certified Financial Planner to help you develop an effective financial plan.

 Personal financial planning focuses on you as an individual – bringing together all the financial and psychological factors that have an impact on your life.

 A well-designed financial plan will help you reach your personal financial goals and objectives, and give you a greater sense of security.